|Chicken Stock||7 quarts|

 For dried noodles: boil noodles in a separate pot for the specified time based on the package instructions, drain, rinse in cold water, then set aside.

 Pour in hot broth.
-Top with Thai basil leaves and green onion.
+Top with Thai basil leaves, cilantro, green onion.

 Serve with a lime on the side.